This interface provides methods to construct Circulant matrices.

 Solution vectors.

-a standard rank-1 array.
-The solution vector x
+b a standard rank-1 array.
+The solution vector x has the same

 Coefficient matrix. |